BIOS3010/Module-11-Genome-Assembly/Exercise3_Assembly_quality.md

 # Exercise 3: Genome assembly quality assessment

+Now we have put together the same reads using two different programs, and obtained different assemblies.
+Which one is better?

+To help us answer this, we will use two programs.

+* BUSCO checks whether a set of conserved genes, that we can assume should be present in the species, are in fact in the assembly
+* Quast allows us to compare the assemblies to a reference genome, which is a the best available assembly for this species

+If you do not have a reference genome, a tool like BUSCO is very useful.
+If you do have a reference genome, you can check your assembly against it using Quast.

+**Today** we will start the analysis with both programs.
+These will run for a while, so we will interpret the results in the next lab.

 ## Assembly completeness - BUSCO

 We like to use BUSCO to assess the completeness of an assembly.
 BUSCO (https://busco.ezlab.org/) uses a set of conserved genes that should be present in the species we are interested in.
 For instance, if you run it on a mammalian species, it tries to find 4104 genes.
 A high quality genome assembly should have the vast majority of these present and with exons in the correct order and orientation with regards to each other.
 In vertebrates, genes can span several 100 kbp, so if most genes are found complete, it is likely that the genome assembly is of high quality.